cschweda/blockchain-demo/README.md

    - Click "Mine Block" on any unmined block
    - Watch the nonce change as it searches for a valid hash
    - When successful, the block turns green
+   - The '+' indicator will appear on the last block in the chain

 3. **Adjusting Difficulty**:

    - Use the difficulty selector to change mining requirements
-   - Options range from "00" (easy) to "00000" (expert)
+   - Options range from "00" (easy) to "000" (hard)
-   - More zeros = longer mining time
+   - More zeros = longer mining time (each zero makes it 16x harder)
    - Changing difficulty invalidates all blocks
    - Try different difficulties to see how mining time increases exponentially